-Since 1999, the Santa Clara Valley Chapter of the California Native Plant Society is strongly committed to the advancement of educational opportunities around native plants.
-Since 1999, the chapter has sponsored a scholarship program for students doing research on native plant or plant community conservation, plant ecology, plant community restoration, plant systematics, or other related botanical studies of native plants that grow in habitats in Central and Northern California.
+The Santa Clara Valley Chapter of the California Native Plant Society is strongly committed to the advancement of educational opportunities around native plants.
+Since 1999, the chapter has sponsored a scholarship program for students doing research on native plant or plant community conservation, plant ecology, plant community restoration, plant systematics, rare plants or other related botanical studies of native plants that grow in habitats in Central and Northern California.
 There are several scholarships available.
 In addition to the two named scholarships that are awarded for research that focuses on specific, however not exclusive, topics, additional scholarships are available.
 In 2021, a scholarship program to support a local student pursuing a horticultural career with a focus on California native plants was established.

-Our Research Scholarship Program is for both graduate and undergraduate students researching topics related to native plant and native habitat conservation in the San Francisco Bay Area are encouraged to apply.
-Applications must be postmarked by December 2, 2016.
+Our Research Scholarship Program is for both graduate and undergraduate students researching topics related to native plant and native habitat conservation in the San Francisco Bay Area.
+Several scholarships are available, including:

-If you would like to contribute to the scholarship fund, a check written to “CNPS”, with a notation to “SCV Ed.
-Scholarship” may be mailed to the address below.
+If you would like to contribute to one of the CNPS SCV scholarship funds, a check written to “CNPS”, with a notation of “SCV Research Scholarship” or “SCV Horticulture Scholarship” may be mailed to the address below.
 Company matching programs are welcome.

 CNPS Santa Clara Valley Chapter